HCHS

 Yes, I have info on a local Veteran

-The Houghton County Historical Society is home to the C&H #3 steam locomotive.
-Built in 1915, this small industrial locomotive was used by the Calumet & Hecla mining company around the mills and smelters of Lake Linden and Hubbell to move copper concentrate, ingots, and other materials.
+Built in 1915 by the H.K.
+Porter Company, our small industrial steam locomotive was used by the Calumet & Hecla mining company around the mills and smelters of Lake Linden and Hubbell to move copper concentrate, ingots, and other materials.
 Calumet & Hecla donated the locomotive to the Historical Society in 1969.
+T

 Picture